CroatianMeteorNetwork/cmn_binviewer/README.md

 **Installing Windows EXE**

-NB: you must uninstall any existing version before installing the new version.
-Otherwise you may get unexpected DLL errors !
+Note: the installer will remove any existing version firs.
+This is to avoid unexpected DLL errors due to updates in python or windows DLLs.

 Latest Windows x64 build (recommended): https://www.dropbox.com/s/4eutahlxojrkvsa/CMN_binViewer-setup64.exe?dl=0